-The goal of the module is to advance the students’ understanding of how the journalistic field is affected by datafication, and how journalism, in turn, tries to adapt to change and the different social and technological challenges.
+The goal of the module is to advance the students’ understanding of how the news media are affected especially by datafication, and how they try to adapt to the transformations as well as the different social and technological challenges.

 At the end of the course, students are able to: